 Sauvé comes from a large family with a keen interest in fashion.
 Her mother, who studied fashion herself, was able to get Sauvé an internship at French Vogue, beginning what would become a decades-long link between the stylist and the publication.

-Sauvé worked her way up through the magazine, before electing to go freelance.
-The stylist began consulting at Trussadi in 1997, but left to join Nicolas Ghesquière, who took up the creative directorship of Balenciaga that same year.
+After the internship ended, Sauvé returned to the publication as an assistant, collaborating with Guy Bourdin and Annie Leibovitz.
+She worked her way up through the magazine, before electing to go freelance.
+The stylist began consulting at Trussardi in 1997, but left to join Nicolas Ghesquière, who took up the creative directorship of Balenciaga that same year.

 "I think we were just following our instincts.
 And we are both very passionate, fearless and strong-minded.
 We worked very hard, we often would stay late into the night.
 But it never felt like work,” she told BoF.
 Together, the two turned the house of Balenciaga into a highly directional label and a leader in the luxury industry.